Lehmann-Muscles/Lehmann-Muscles.github.io/_posts/2018-10-04-Learning ASCII.md

   </tr>
   <tr>
     <td>Independence</td>
-    <td>I didn’t really have independence as I had to get help from one of my classmates as I couldn’t quite work out what to do</td>
+    <td>Instead of asking for help from the teacher or classmates I tried and suceeded to solve the problem myself</td>
   </tr>
   <tr>
     <td>Reflecting</td>
-    <td>I reflected on what I had tried to encode my message and tried to use the same sort of techniques to decipher it</td>
+    <td>I remembered what I had done in previous sessions and used the same techniques to solve the problems I had</td>
   </tr>
   <tr>
     <td>Engagement</td>
-    <td>I tried as hard as I could to decipher the message but I couldn’t, so I had to get a little help</td>
+    <td>When I realised that I had done something qrong instead of sulking and giving up I tried to rectify my mistakes as quickly as I could</td>
   </tr>
 </table>